 As detailed in previous Reports, the Receiver previously filed the Receiver's Motion to Establish and Approve (i) Proof of Claim Form and Claim Bar Date; (ii) Procedure to Administer, Review, and Determine Claims; and (iii) Notice Procedures and Incorporated Memorandum of Law (the "Claims Motion") on December 31, 2021.
 The Claims Motion is available on the Receiver's website at www.propertyiireceivership.com.
-In this Motion, the Receiver proposed (i) the establishment of a deadline for the submission of claims, (ii) approved forms for claim submissions, (iii) claims notification and publication procedures, and (iv) the framework by which the Receiver will calculate and administer the claims process.
+In this Motion, the

+Receiver proposed (i) the establishment of a deadline for the submission of claims, (ii) approved forms for claim submissions, (iii) claims notification and publication procedures, and (iv) the framework by which the Receiver will calculate and administer the claims process.
 (Doc.
-48.)
+48).
 Although the Court issued an Order on January 10, 2022, granting the Claims Motion, the Court subsequently vacated that Order after two responses to the Claims Motion were filed on January 14, 2022.
 The Receiver subsequently filed a Reply in support of the Claims Motion on January 21, 2022.
 (Doc.
-61.)
+61).

 On April 14, 2022, the Court approved and entered and Order granting the Claims Motion.
 (Doc.
 77).
 Once the Receiver received approval from the Court, the Receiver took all action to effectuate the claims process including the mailing of 158 investor claims packets, which explained the claims process, provided a preliminary calculation of each investor's claim (for investors with documentation in the Receivership's possession), and requested that individual investors complete a questionnaire (the "Claims Form") and provided documentation to establish their respective claims.
 The preparation of the claim amounts required having Receiver's professionals sort through extensive and often incomplete company documents to reconcile invested sums with any dividends or other payouts recorded as having been sent to investors.
-The Receiver's professionals also had to engage in open-source research to verify correct mailing addresses for about a half dozen investors whose addresses were not accepted by the UPS website for delivery labels, which required sending their packages for delivery by United States Post.
-As required in the Order, the Receiver also caused notices of the claims process to be published in two newspapers - the Sun Sentinel of Fort Lauderdale, Florida and the Wall Street Journal.
+The Receiver's professionals also had to engage in opensource research to verify correct mailing addresses for about a half dozen investors whose addresses were not accepted by the UPS website for delivery labels, which required sending their packages for delivery by United States Post.
+As required in the Order, the Receiver also caused notices of the claims process to be published in two newspapers - the Sun Sentinel of

+Fort Lauderdale, Florida and the Wall Street Journal.
 The Receiver published announcements regarding the publication on the Receiver's website.

 The Receiver distributed the approved Proof of Claim form to all potential claimants along with detailed instructions on preparing and submitting the completed form to the Receiver by the established submission deadline.
 The deadline to submit a claim occurred on the Claims Bar Date: September 28, 2022.
 During this process, there were several questions that investors raised, which required the Receiver and/or her attorneys to discuss with specific investors and resolve.
-Of the packets sent to Claimants, 117 packets were returned timely to the Receiver and her staff.
+Of the packets sent to Claimants, 116 packets were returned timely to the Receiver and her staff.
 While 82 investors agreed with the Proof of Claim Form determination that was put forward by the Kaufman Professionals, 35 investors disputed the Proof of Claim Amount that was contained in their Proof of Claim forms.
 Specifically, 9 investors from the Equinox pool of investors and 24 investors from the PII pool of investors disputed the claims amount.
-The Receiver and her professionals commenced review and analysis all of the claims and documentation submitted to reconcile these claims with company records obtained by the Receiver.
+The Receiver and her professionals commenced review and analysis of the claims and documentation submitted to reconcile these claims with company records obtained by the Receiver.
 This review included follow up communications with investors regarding their claims submissions or responding to investor questions about the Receiver's plans for distributions.
-After her review and analysis is completed, the Receiver will file one or more motions seeking the Court's approval of (i) her determinations of timely submitted claims, and (ii) an interim (and additional as necessary) distribution to claimants with approved claims and the source(s) of funds used to make any distribution(s).
-The investigation of the transfer of funds between entities and the intermingle nature of the money transferred between Equinox and PII Entities has warranted additional analysis from the Receiver's forensic accountants and necessitated the Receiver to take additional steps to determine the extent of Equinox involvement in the PII Entities.